 It’s also important to list more than one person on the bank account information (likely treasurer and president) and have dual signatory on checks to avoid any shady business.

 After the considerable amount of work you have done to get your organization together, you will want to make sure that you and the other members are going to get the most out of your activities.

 The AMA is the only national organization devoted to providing a full range of services to America’s motorcyclists and is equipped to effectively work for the betterment of all forms of motorcycling.
 Whether a rider prefers motocross or touring, the AMA exists to keep the fun in motorcycling for everyone.

 Your organization will enjoy many services and benefits through its AMA affiliation.
 AMA’s full-time Government Relations Department actively combats all forms of legislation and regulation unfair to motorcyclists.
-The AMA Racing Department and AMA Recreational Riding Department both help organizers to conduct events.
+The AMA Racing/Organizer Services Department helps organizers conduct events.